jonathanjwatson/intro-to-css/Section-03/Final-Project-Sales-Page-Stu/Final-Project-Sales-Page-README.md

 2. Three distinct sections, each with an image and a paragraph
 3. A purchase section with three tiers

+### The "purchase section" MUST have:

+* Three "boxes" side-by-side.
-The "purchase section" should have three "boxes" side-by-side.
-It should compare the various tiers of product offerings along with a purchase button for each.
-Additionally, you should highlight one of the tiers as "recommended" and style it differently.
+* It should compare the various tiers of product offerings along with a purchase button for each.
+* Highlight one of the tiers as "recommended" and style it differently.

+I've provided three examples of this style in the assets directory for this activity.

 ### Your Sales Page MUST use a custom color scheme.